-Breeding BeefRegistered Angus, Hereford, Shorthorn, Charolais, Chianina, Maine Anjou, Limousin, Simmental, Gelbvieh, Red Angus heifers and commercial heifers are eligible.
+Registered Angus, Hereford, Shorthorn, Charolais, Chianina, Maine Anjou, Limousin, Simmental, Gelbvieh, Red Angus heifers and commercial heifers are eligible.
 Registration certificates should be available if called for.
 Heifers originally nominated as market may also be nominated as breeding, with the appropriate nomination by June 15.
 But can only be shown as Breeding or Market (not both).
-Registered heifers must have legible tattoo matching registration.
-All breeding heifers must have legible tattoo.
-Fresh or recent tattoo is not allowed and will be dropped one ribbon placing.
+All breeding beef must have an EID tag unless registered.
+Registered heifers must have legible tattoos matching registration.
+Fresh or recent tattoos are not allowed and will be dropped one ribbon placing.
 The All-Other Breeds (AOB) division may include registered heifers for which a separate division is not listed, but which meet their state breed association's criteria for exhibition, or registered heifers not meeting their state association's criteria for exhibition.

 To be eligible to show in a registered class a breeding animal must be recognized as registered and eligible to show by their respective state breed association to show in the registered classes as listed for the Nebraska State Fair.

-To be eligible for Commercial Breeding Beef class each heifer must have known birth date and identified by ear tattoo (bangs tattoo or ear tag not accepted) and recorded on an ownership affidavit in the local County Extension office by June deadline date of the current year.
+To be eligible for Commercial Breeding Beef class each heifer must have known birth date and identified by an EID tag or ear tattoo and recorded on an ownership affidavit in the local County Extension office by June deadline date of the current year.
 Calfhood vaccination tattoos are not acceptable for identification.